Bruce Anderson (footballer, born 1998): Livingston

 Anderson signed a three-year contract with Livingston in May 2021, which due to take effect when his contract with Aberdeen expires.
 He moved in the opposite direction of fellow striker Jay Emmanuel-Thomas, who signed a two-year contract with Aberdeen on the same day.

 Anderson was Livingston's top scorer in the 2021-22 season, bagging 11 league goals and 13 across all competitions in 34 appearances.
 The following season was less fruitful, with a return of 7 goals in the 36 appearances.
 His performances did, however, catch the attention of Georgian side FC Torpedo Kutaisi who made a six-figure transfer offer for the forward, which Livingston accepted.
 Anderson turned down the move without entering into discussions with the club.

 Kilmarnock

 After leaving Livingston as a free agent, Anderson signed a two-year contract with Kilmarnock in May 2024.
+Anderson departed from the club in July of 2026 upon expiry of his contract.

+Return to Livingston

+After spending pre-season on trial with EFL League Two side Rotherham United, on 1 August 2026 Anderson returned to Livingston on a one year deal.

 Personal life

 Anderson has spoken publicly about life as a footballer with type-1 diabetes.
 Anderson first learned of his condition after being hospitalised with a football injury while playing for Aberdeen as a teenager.
 During a match for Livingston in 2021, Anderson collapsed having suffered a diabetic seizure on the pitch but made a full recovery.